CrisXu-PH/ryx/README.md

 ![](man/figures/background.jpg)

-This package deals with correlation among variables. \par ryx calculates correlations between one outcome variable and a group \par of independent variables, respectively, as well as significance of \par the correlations.
+This package deals with correlation among variables. ryx calculates correlations between one outcome variable and a group of independent variables, respectively, as well as significance of the correlations.

 ## Installation